dplong1993/Digicyclopedia/README.md

 # Digicyclopedia
 This is a solo project where information about different digimon and digimon media can be viewed.
+Live site can be viewed [here](https://digicyclopedia.herokuapp.com/)

 # MVP List
 ### User log-in (11/4/20)